influxdata/docs-v2/content/influxdb/v2.1/api-guide/client-libraries/python.md

    query_api = client.query_api()
    ```

-2. Create a Flux query, and then format it as Python string.
+2. Create a Flux query, and then format it as a Python string.

    ```python
    query = ' from(bucket:"my-bucket")\